fchaudhr/DEVNET-2068/steps-for-ansible.md

 ---
-## Step 4: Run Ansible module to create network
+## Step 4: Run Ansible playbook to create network

 * Run ansible playbook to create a neutron network in your respective project/tenant on CVIM by issuing: